MiSTer-devel/Arcade-IkariWarriors_MiSTer/Readme.md

 * SNAC > DB15 Devices: Off,OnlyP1,OnlyP2,P1&P2 (fixed controls: button A: rotate left, button B: fire, button C: grenade, button D: rotate right).
 * SNAC > Native LS-30 Adapter: Off,OnlyP1,OnlyP2,P1&P2 (maps over buttons F,E,D,C of a DB15 interface the LS-30 rotary four wire data, button A: fire, button B: grenade).

-Alternatively, you can wire this adapter if you already are using a DB15 SNAC adapter as the Official Mister Splitter by Antonio Villena and you don't want to build my MCU design:
+Alternatively, you can wire this adapter if you already are using a DB15 SNAC adapter as the Official Mister Splitter by Antonio Villena and you don't want to build my native adapter design MCU based:
 ![gamepad buttons](/docs/ls30_to_db15_adapter.png)